kartonfarkas/api_docs/source/suite/emails/email_copy.rst

      - Comments
    * - name
      - string
-     - The name of the new email campaign.
+     - Name of the new email campaign.
 If not defined, a unique name will be automatically generated.
      -

 Result Data Structure